sozialhelden/accessibility-cloud/docs/json-api.md

 Returns place infos (POIs) from arbitrary data sources.
 The response is a [GeoJSON FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).

-For requests to this endpoint, the following additional parameters are supported:
+For requests to this endpoint, the API supports the following parameters:

 #### Data source filtering